-Amounts owing are available through your Student Account Online Statement.
-Pay your undergraduate registration deposit, residence charges, course/program fees or any other charges reflected on your student account through your bank, credit union or caisse populaire using telephone or online banking.
+Your Student Account Online Statement reflects all charges assessed to your account.
+You can pay your student account through your bank, credit union or caisse populaire using telephone or online banking.

 - Contact your financial institution (bank, credit union or caisse populaire) in order to set up your bank account(s) for telephone or online banking.
 The company name/payee is York University.